Disease/Disorder

 History

-A recent history of strenuous activity, blunt trauma, coughing, or surgical procedures involving the anterior chest wall are more likely to indicate a musculoskeletal origin.
+A recent history of strenuous activity, blunt trauma, respiratory infections, or surgical procedures involving the anterior chest wall are more likely to indicate a musculoskeletal origin, as well as having hobbies that involve repetitive upper body movements.
 The pain is variable in intensity and may be in multiple areas.
 Concordant pain reproducible by palpation suggests costochondritis but does not exclude other etiologies, such as those listed below.1

 A similarly presenting condition is Tietze syndrome, which is characterized by localized swellings in the regions of pain along with inflammation over the second and third ribs (70% of cases).
 Tietze syndrome is more common in younger patients (< 35).

-Similar conditions include sternoclavicular joint arthritis, sternomanubrium joint pain, xiphoid syndrome, fibromyalgia, slipping rib syndrome, local neoplasms, traumatic myalgia, or herpes zoster.5
+Conditions that can present similarly include sternoclavicular joint arthritis, sternomanubrial joint pain, xiphoid syndrome, slipping rib syndrome, local neoplasms, traumatic myalgia, or herpes zoster.

 Physical examination